odyslam/home-urbit/README.md

 13. visit `<raspberrypi_IP>` from a browser and enter the code you noted.
 14. Celebrate 🍾

+**Note**: With docker, we can't automatically set the hostname of the device.
+Thus, you will need to access it via the IP and not `homeurbit.local`.

+If you want to change the hostname of your Raspberry Pi: https://blog.jongallant.com/2017/11/raspberrypi-change-hostname/

+You will be able to access the device via `<hostname>.local`.

 ## Configure minio S3 storage